bhdzllr/bhdzllr-2021/src/blog/media-queries-javascript/index.md

   - resize
 ---

 There are various use cases in JavaScript where knowing the screen width is essential.
-Unlike individual containers where the [ResizeObserver interface can be utilized](/blog/resize-observer-web-components/), the entire screen width is often needed, for instance, to display or hide certain parts of an application or to initiate or stop animations.
+Unlike individual containers where the [ResizeObserver interface can be used](/blog/resize-observer-web-components/), the entire screen width is often needed, for instance, to display or hide certain parts of an application or to initiate or stop animations.

 Consider an example of an interactive map with animated train routes that should only be displayed on devices with a specific screen width.
-To prevent the animation from running when the map is hidden, querying the screen width can be beneficial.
+To prevent the animation from running when the map is hidden, querying the screen width can be necessary.

-The initial instinct might be to listen for the `resize` event on window and then check the screen width.
+The initial idea might be to listen for the `resize` event on window and then check the screen width.
 To make the event and the execution more efficient and performance-friendly, ensuring it's not executed too frequently, a toggle variable or the delayed execution of the resize event (debouncing) can be used:

 ```JavaScript
 let wasFullVersion = false;